milesfrain/purescript-halogen-select/docs/tutorials/getting-started.md

 A component's `#!hs Input` type can be thought of as a container for any information you'd like to pass to the component.
 It's most commonly used to provide a component with some initial `#!hs State` values via the `#!hs initialState :: Input -> State` function.
 However, it's more powerful than that!

 Once a Halogen component has been mounted to the DOM, there is only one way to continue sending it new information: its `#!hs Input` type paired with its `#!hs receiver` function.
 Every time the parent component re-renders, it will send a new `#!hs Input` to the child component.

+Todo - new info could also be sent via Query request or tell.

 For more information on the `#!hs Input` type, see the [Parent and Child Components](https://github.com/slamdata/purescript-halogen/blob/master/docs/5%20-%20Parent%20and%20child%20components.md#input-values) section of the Halogen guide.